nathanielcastillo/Bellabeat-Fitness-Data/README.md

 Data is downloaded from https://www.kaggle.com/datasets/arashnic/fitbit Fitness data is spread out across 11 different CSVs

-Data does not fully pass the ROCC method
+Data does not pass the ROCC method

-The sample size is too small

-- [ ] Reliable - Low Sample Size,
+- [ ] Reliable - Low Sample Size, 30 eligible FitBit users that responded to survey, data is from Amazon Mechanical Turk which relies on crowdsourcing work
-- [x] Original -
+- [ ] Original - 3rd party data source, not validated
-- [x] Comprehensive -
+- [ ] Comprehensive - Data only ranges 2 months from 3/12 to 5/12, not extensive enough
-- [x] Current -
+- [ ] Current - Data is from 2016, not current enough for the year 2024
-- [x] Cited -
+- [ ] Cited - Not cited, relies on crowdsourced data

 The 11 CSVs of data will be used